-MUSC 2030 - Written Theory III
+MUSC 2030 - Written Theory III (3L)(3CR)

-(3L) (3CR) [E] A continuation of MUSC 1040.
-Covers two- and

-three-voice counterpoint; common classical schemata, including cadences, sequences, and the Rule of the Octave; the nature of chordal inversion, harmonic dissonance and resolution, chromatic alterations, and modulation; and simple classical forms.
+[E] A continuation of MUSC 1040.
+Covers twoand three-voice counterpoint; common classical schemata. including cadences, sequences, and the Rule of the Octave; the nature of chordal inversion. harmonic dissonance and resolution, chromatic alterations, and modulation; and simple classical forms.
 Required for all music majors.
 Prerequisites: MUSC 1040.

-MUSC 2035 - Aural Theory III

-(2LB) (1CR) [E] A continuation of MUSC 1045.
+MUSC 2035 - Aural Theory III (2LB)(1CR) [E] A continuation of MUSC 1045.
 Instruction in how to hear (dictate) and read (sight-sing) music fluently.
 Includes continued instruction in rhythms (supertriplets and hemiola); chromatic melodies in major and minor featuring stepwise motion and chromatic skips; and chromatic harmonies.
 This course is designed to be taken with MUSC 2030.
 Required for all music majors.
+Prerequisites: MUSC 1045.

-MUSC 2040 - Written Theory IV

-(3L) (3CR) [E] A continuation of MUSC 2030.
-Covers enharmonicism, linear chromaticism, and basic neo-Riemannian theory; pitch centricity, symmetry, and atonality; basic set theory; and other rhythmic, formal, melodic, and harmonic processes of 20th- and 21st-century classical music.
+MUSC 2040 - Written Theory IV (3L)(3CR) [E] A continuation of MUSC 2030.
+Covers enharmonicism, linear chromaticism, and basic chromaticism, and basic neo-Riemannian theory; pitch centricity, symmetry, and atonality; basic set theory; and other rhythmic, formal, melodic, and harmonic processes of 20th- and 21st-century classical music.
 Required for all music majors.
-Spring Prerequisites: MUSC 2030.
+Spring pitch collections; and aural recognition of musical forms.
+This course is designed to be taken with MUSC 2040.
+Required for all music majors.
+Prerequisites: MUSC 2035.